 Learn more about best practices in Cessation.

-Tobacco Packaging Regulations in Canada Quality of Tobacco Packaging Regulation None Text warning label only Graphic warning label only Plain Packaging with graphic warning label % of Pack Covered 75% Learn more about best practices in Counter Marketing.
-Tobacco Control Mass Media Campaigns in Canada Ran a National Anti-Tobacco Campaign Yes Part Of A Comprehensive Tobacco Control Program Yes Pre-Tested With The Target Audience No Target Audience Research Was Conducted Yes Aired On Television And/Or Radio No Utilized Media Planning Yes Earned Media/Public Relations Were Used To Promote The Campaign No Process Evaluation Was Used To Assess Implementation Yes Outcome Evaluation Was Used To Assess Effectiveness Yes Learn more about best practices in Mass Media.
-Tobacco Tax Policies in Canada Using evidence-based international recommendations/best practices, the Tobaccononomics Cigarette Tax Scorecard assesses four components of tax systems - price, change in affordability, tax share, and structure - on a scale of 0 to 5, where a higher score is preferred.
-Overall Score Cigarette Price Change in Affordability Tax Share of Price Tax Structure Over Time 4.00 0.003.00 5.00 In addition to price, change Large tax shares of price are Best practices include relying Consumers respond to higher The overall score is an prices by decreasing in affordability is critical. usually a good indicator that more on uniform specific average of the four consumption and some quit Cigarettes need to become taxes are working. excise taxes that are component scores. using tobacco. less affordable for adjusted regularly to outpace consumption to decline. growth and inflation.
+Tobacco Packaging Regulations in Canada

+Quality of Tobacco Packaging Regulation

+None

+Text warning label only

+Text warning label with graphic warning label

+✓ Plain Packaging with text/graphic warning label

+% of Pack Covered

+Learn more about best practices in Counter Marketing.

+Tobacco Control Mass Media Campaigns in Canada

+Ran a National Anti-Tobacco Campaign Yes

+Part Of A Comprehensive Tobacco Control Program Yes

+Pre-Tested With The Target Audience No

+Target Audience Research Was Conducted Yes

+Aired On Television And/Or Radio No

+Utilized Media Planning Yes

+Earned Media/Public Relations Were Used To Promote The Campaign No

+Process Evaluation Was Used To Assess Implementation Yes

+Outcome Evaluation Was Used To Assess Effectiveness Yes

+Learn more about best practices in Mass Media.

+Tobacco Tax Policies in Canada

+Using evidence-based international recommendations/best practices, the Tobacconomics Cigarette Tax Scorecard assesses four components of tax systems - price, change in affordability, tax share, and structure - on a scale of 0 to 5, where a higher score is preferred.

+Overall Score Cigarette Price Change in Affordability Over Time Tax Share of Price Tax Structure 3 4.00 0.00 3.00 5.00 The overall score is an average of the four component scores.
+Consumers respond to higher prices by decreasing consumption and some quit using tobacco.
+In addition to price, change in affordability is critical.
+Cigarettes need to become less affordable for consumption to decline.
+Large tax shares of price are usually a good indicator that taxes are working.
+Best practices include relying more on uniform specific excise taxes that are adjusted regularly to outpace growth and inflation.

 Learn more about the Scorecard in Canada.

-Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in Canada Marketing is the key avenue that tobacco companies use to reach consumers, new and old.
+Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in Canada

+Marketing is the key avenue that tobacco companies use to reach consumers, new and old.
 Restricting or eliminating marketing is key to tobacco control success.

-Direct Bans 4 out of 7 direct bans implemented Indirect Bans 4 out of 10 direct ba ns implemented National TV and radio Yes Free distribution in mail or through other means Yes International TV and radio No Promotional discounts Yes International magazines and newspap pers Yes Non-tobacco products identified with tobacco brand names No International magazines and newspap pers No Brand name of non-tobacco products used for tobacco product No Billboard and outdoor advertising Yes Appearance in TV and/or films: tobacco brands (product placement) Yes Advertising at point of sale No Appearance in TV and/or films: tobacco products No Advertising on internet Yes Prescribed anti-tobacco ads required for any visual entertainment media product that depicts tobacco products, use or images No Complete ban on sponsorship No Compliance Any form of contribution (financial or other support) to any event, activity or individual No 10 00% Ban on the publicity of financial or other sponsorship or support by the tobacco industry of events, activities, individuals Yes
+Direct Bans 4 out of 7 direct bans implemented Indirect Bans 4 out of 10 o direct bans implemented National TV and radio Yes Free distribution in mail or through other means Yes International TV and radio No Promotional discounts Yes International magazines and newspa pers Yes Non-tobacco products identified with tobacco brainames nd No International magazines and newspap pers No Brand name of non-tobacco products used for toba product ncco No Billboard and outdoor advertising Yes Appearance in TV and/or films: tobacco brands (pr placement) oduct Yes Advertising at point of sale No Appearance in TV and/or films: tobacco products No Advertising on internet Yes Prescribed anti-tobacco ads required for any visua entertainment media product that depicts tobacco products, use or images Complete ban on sponsorship No Compliance Any form of contribution (financial or other suppor any event, activity or individual t) to No 10 00% Ban on the publicity of financial or other sponsorsh support by the tobacco industry of events, activitie individuals